-Airbnb is a travel accommodation marketplace that allows people to rent out a room, apartment, house, or other forms of living space for a set period of time.
+Airbnb is a travel accommodation marketplace that allows people to rent out a room, apartment, house, or other living space for a set period.
 Much like a regular hotel, you can use the Airbnb app or website to find accommodation in a given location and reserve it with the property owner.

 Does Airbnb Allow ESAs and Service Animals?

-Airbnb has set clear expectations in their nondiscrimination policy for hosts regarding people with disabilities, including the use of service animals.
-According to Airbnb, they consider a service animal to be a dog that has been trained to perform the needed tasks for a person with a “physical, psychiatric, intellectual or mental disability.”
+Airbnb has set clear expectations in their non-discrimination policy for hosts regarding people with disabilities, including the use of service animals.
+According to Airbnb, they consider a service animal to be a dog that has been trained to perform tasks for a person with a “physical, psychiatric, intellectual or mental disability.”

 Airbnb vs. Traditional Hotels